syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Interactive-Features.md

 ## CloseButton Settings

-TabControlAdv can have CloseButtons for all the TabPages as in Internet Explorer 7 to close the corresponding TabPages irrespective of the Style set.
+TabControlAdv can have CloseButtons for all the TabPages to close the corresponding TabPages irrespective of the Style set.

 ![](Interactive-Features_images/Interactive-Features_img3.jpeg)

-Close Button on all the TabItems can be made visible by setting the **ShowTabCloseButton** property to True.
+Close Button on all the TabItems can be made visible by setting the `ShowTabCloseButton` property to True.

 {% tabs %}